How to Get a Pest Control Technician License in Virginia

 Last updated: March 2, 2026

 Virginia is a strong market boosted by the Washington DC metro area and military installations, making it an excellent place to start a career as a pest control technician.
 Licensing in Virginia is overseen by the Virginia Department of Agriculture and Consumer Services — Office of Pesticide Services.
-The process requires 0 hours of pre-license education and costs between $800 and $1,800 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the Virginia Registered Technician / Commercial Applicator Exam (administered by Virginia Department of Agriculture and Consumer Services — Office of Pesticide Services) with a score of at least 70%.

-Virginia requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Virginia does not require any pre-license education hours.
 Budget between $800 and $1,800 for the total licensing process, including education, application, and exam fees.
 Most aspiring pest control technicians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |